noir-lang/noir/docs/docs/concepts/advanced/data_structures/indexed_merkle_tree.md

 - How indexed merkle trees work
 - How they can be used for membership exclusion proofs
 - How they can leverage batch insertions
-- Tradoffs of using indexed merkle trees
+- Tradeoffs of using indexed merkle trees

 The content was also covered in a presentation for the [Privacy + Scaling Explorations team at the Ethereum Foundation](https://pse.dev/).